THE WOMEN’S NETWORK Climbing Series heads to Moab.

 You will leave this course with a few scrapes and bruises but fond memories and new friends.

 This two-day program can start you off on the skills it takes for successful multi-pitch climbing or it can be designed to tick that classic Moab rim route or Dessert Tower off your hit lists.
-This weekend is best for a regular climbing team of ladies who is ready to make that progression on to the next step of multi-pitch climbing or Tower Pursuits.
+This weekend is best for a regular climbing team of women and non- binary folks who are ready to make that progression onto the next step of multi-pitch climbing or Tower Pursuits.
 Your private guide will discuss your goals and help you pick the best Tower or multi-pitch for your skillset.

 Day 1 – Train with your guide and practice and hone skills that you will need for the following days objective.